 Michigan lawmaker resigns to resolve criminal loan charges

-A Michigan lawmaker with a lengthy criminal record resigned from office Monday as part of a plea deal to resolve charges that he submitted fraudulent pay stubs to secure a $3,000 loan in 2010.
-Third-term Democratic state Rep. Brian Banks of Detroit pleaded guilty to a misdemeanor charge of filing false financial statements.
+In this May 21, 2013, photo, Michigan Rep. Brian Banks sits at his desk on the floor of the House of Representatives at the Capitol in Lansing, Mich.
+Banks, a Michigan lawmaker with a lengthy criminal record, resigned from office Monday, Feb.
+6, 2017, as part of a plea deal to resolve charges that he submitted fraudulent pay stubs to secure a $3,000 loan in 2010.

 Add your comments below